duruyao/goshare/README.md

 # GoFS

-GoFS provides a simple Web UI for files storing server.
+GoFS provides a simple Web UI and a transfering files service which using HTTP protocol.

 ## Install